 - Specialist Worker – in many cases this category is driven by the hardware they use and Dell has defined three subcategories of this persona.
 It could be a Field Worker who needs ruggedized equipment, an Engineer who needs hardware that enables them to be creative perhaps using CAD/CAM software or a Creative user with peripherals such as the Dell Canvas.

-It is my belief that from a management perspective and therefore a deployment methodology, Shift Right, enabled by modern management, best suits the On the Go Pro population and Specialist users with a similar level of mobility requirement.
-Remote Workers who primarily use Software as a Service (SaaS) apps, may also be candidates.
+It is my belief that from a management perspective and therefore a deployment methodology, Shift Right, enabled by modern management, best suits the On-the-Go Pro population and Specialist users with a similar level of mobility requirement.
+Where Remote Workers who primarily use Software as a Service (SaaS) apps, they may also be candidates.

-If you have found this post useful or interesting please feel free to contact me via the comments below.
+If you have any questions pertaining to Windows 10 migration or the Shift Left or Right methodologies, please feel free to contact me via the comments below.